George Floyd's family settles with Minneapolis for $27 million over his death

 SEE ALSO: Judge OKs 3rd-degree murder charge for Derek Chauvin, ex-cop charged in George Floyd's death

-Floyd was declared dead on May 25 after Derek Chauvin, a former officer who is white, pressed his knee against his neck for about nine minutes.
-Floyd's death sparked sometimes violent protests in Minneapolis and beyond and led to a national reckoning on racial justice.

-"I hope that today will center the voices of the family and anything that they would like to share," Council President Lisa Bender said.
-"But I do want to, on behalf of the entire City Council, offer my deepest condolences to the family of George Floyd, his friends and all of our community who are mourning his loss."

-In 2019, Minneapolis agreed to pay $20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home.
+In 2019, Minneapolis agreed to pay $20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home, to settle her family's civil rights lawsuit.
+Damond was white.

-The federal lawsuit sought unspecified compensatory and special damages in an amount to be determined by a jury.
-It also sought a receiver to be appointed to ensure that the city properly trains and supervises officers in the future.
+It wasn't immediately clear how the settlement might affect the trial or the jury now being seated to hear it.
+Ted Sampsell-Jones, a criminal law expert at the Mitchell Hamline School of Law, said it's additional pretrial publicity that is "bad for the defense" and could lead some jurors to think guilt has already been decided.

+"However, this ultimately should not affect the criminal case," Sampsell-Jones said.
+"There has already been a ton of pretrial publicity -- some of it bad for the prosecution, some of it bad for the defense.
+All we can do is hope that the jurors will follow Judge Cahill's instructions and decide the case based solely on the evidence presented at trial."

 Meanwhile, another potential juror was dismissed Friday after she acknowledged having a negative view of the defendant.